nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/README.md

 In this course, we employ R to construct data visualizations.
 The course introduction can be found here [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>].
-Although no prerequisites are required for the course, it would be helpful for students in this course to have some exposure to programming.
-Nonetheless, before we take a deep dive into data visualizations, we will first introduce R and get everyone up to speed with working and manipulating data frames.
+Although no prerequisites are required for the course, it would be helpful for students to have some exposure to programming.
+Nonetheless, before we take a deep dive into data visualizations, we will first introduce R and get everyone up to speed with working and manipulating data frames, a critical step before we plot.
 The course is roughly divided into the following sections:

 **Introduction to R Programming**